-GCC's Post-Construction Stormwater Management Program, which is a series of written procedures in this manual, ensures adequate long-term operation and maintenance of BMPs for GCC.
+GCC's Post-Construction Stormwater Management Program, which is a series of written procedures in this manual, ensures adequate long-term operation and maintenance of SMFs for GCC.
+GCC may use inspection and maintenance specifications available from the Virginia Stormwater BMP Clearinghouse or inspection and maintenance plans developed in accordance with the department's Stormwater Local Assistance Fund (SLAF) guidelines.